-For more information, view the slackify readme.
+For more information, view the ../tools/toolsreadme documentation.

-2.2 Cookies Documentation
+8.2 Cookies Documentation

 For this project/package, we recommend using cookiecutter (along with Flask) to set up your directory if you intend to create a web app/interface for your project.